Frequently Asked Questions

 - Click here to learn more about whether in assistance dog is right for you.

-- Pawsitism has a comprehensive and interactive application process.
+- Pawsitism Inc. has a comprehensive and interactive application process.
 Before we begin, we first exchange basic information to determine whether the program will be a good fit.
-At each step of the application process, experienced Pawsitism staff review an applicant’s need and qualifications to determine whether or not the applicant will move on.
-Click on the graphic below for more information on the application process
+At each step of the application process, experienced Pawsitism Inc. staff review an applicant’s need and qualifications to determine whether or not the applicant will move on.
+Refer to the “Is a Dog Right For You” page under “Our Dogs” on the menu.

 It takes an exceptional dog to graduate as an assistant dog, and not every dog is suitable.
 All dogs must be highly proficient in the trained skills and tasks.
 In addition, Pawsitism Dogs receives rigorous medical and temperamental screening to ensure that every dog that graduates will be healthy, happy and appropriate in their role.